-- Define safety critical elements and establish maintenance priorities for them. - Help establish safety-training requirements for critical maintenance activities including but not limited to the following: - Rail Equipment staff help establish training requirements related to maintenance of rail cars. - o Track Maintenance staff help establish requirements related to maintenance of track, structures, and non-revenue rail equipment (work trains, locomotives). - Line, Power & Signal Maintenance staffs help establish safety training requirements related to maintenance of traction power distribution system and signal equipment. - Participate in drills and simulations to validate procedures and training. - Develop and verify that maintenance procedures are in place for, including but not limited to, the Power and Way's Track Unit, Signal Unit, Traction Power Unit; Rail Equipment Department, and Bus Equipment Departments. - Ensure that safety performance is a part of employee evaluation for all District staff. - CBM and Rail Equipment staff ensure adequate tracking of all chemicals used in respective paint booths to demonstrate de minimus status during potential air quality inspections by the City.
+- Define safety critical elements and establish maintenance priorities for them. - Help establish safety-training requirements for critical maintenance activities including but not limited to the following: - Rail Equipment staff help establish training requirements related to maintenance of rail cars. - o Track Maintenance staff help establish requirements related to maintenance of track, structures, and non-revenue rail equipment (work trains, locomotives). - Signal maintenance staff help establish safety training requirements related to maintenance of signal equipment such as bar lights, track circuits, etc. - Line staff and Power staff help establish safety training requirements related to maintenance of traction power distribution systems. - Participate in drills and simulations to validate procedures and training. - Develop and verify that maintenance procedures are in place for, including but not limited to, the Power and Way's Track Unit, Signal Unit, Traction Power Unit; Rail Equipment Department, and Bus Equipment Departments. - Ensure that safety performance is a part of employee evaluation for all District staff. - CBM and Rail Equipment staff ensure adequate tracking of all chemicals used in respective paint booths to demonstrate de minimus status during potential air quality inspections by the City.